Get

 8. Keep Feeding Times Separate

 Both cats and dogs can be territorial about their food, and it’s one of the most common causes of animosity between the two pets.
-It’s not uncommon for one pet to mooch out of the other’s bowl, but this can lead to problems between the pets.
+It’s not uncommon for one pet to eat out of the other’s bowl, but it can lead to problems between them.

-It’s easy enough to avoid, but it might require scheduled feedings for both animals.
-Keep the other pet away during their mealtimes and it’s one less area that can create problems.
+It’s easy to avoid, but it might require scheduled feedings for both animals.
+Keep the other pet away during their mealtimes, and it’s one less area that can create problems.

 9. Use a Leash

-When you’re making your introduction between your dog and your cat, you need to remain in complete control of both animals, and one of the easiest ways to do this is to put your dog on a leash.
-This will help ensure your cat can get away when they need to, and it guarantees that it won’t devolve into a game of chase the cat.
+When you’re introducing your dog and your cat, you need to remain in complete control of both animals.
+One of the easiest ways to do this is to put your dog on a leash.
+This will ensure your cat can get away when needed and guarantee that it won’t devolve into a game of chasing the cat.

-It also allows you to quickly end the interaction if things start to get out of hand.
+It also allows you to end the interaction if things get out of hand.
 It’s more of a precaution, but it’s certainly worth taking.

 puppy breed maltipoo walks on a leash on the lawn and attacks a black cat